ianmkinney/Web-Design-Challenge/README.md

 When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

-Ensure your repository has regular commits and a thorough README.md file
+Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ### Considerations